MKD20590/Run-n-Beat/README.md

 ## 📂Files description

 ```
-├── run n beat                        # Contains everything needed for Run n Beat to work.
+├── Run n Beat                        # Contains everything needed for Run n Beat to work.
    ├── Assets                         # Contains every assets that are integrated with unity to create the game, like the scripts and the art.
       ├── Animations                  # Contains every animation clip and animator controller that is used for the game.
       ├── Fonts                       # Contains every fonts used to the display the text in the game.
       ├── Images                      # Contains all the game art like the sprites used for the game.
-      ├── Materials&Shaders           # Contains the materials and shader graphs needed for the 3D models in the game.
+      ├── Materials & Shaders         # Contains the materials and shader graphs needed for the 3D models in the game.
-      ├── Music&Sounds                # Contains every sound used for the game like music and sound effects.
+      ├── Music & Sounds              # Contains every sound used for the game like music and sound effects.
       ├── Scripts                     # Contains all scripts needed to make the gane get goings like PlayerMovement scripts.
       ├── Prefabs                     # Contains every reusable game object that will be instantiated in the game scene.
       ├── Scenes                      # Contains all scenes that exist in the game for it to interconnected with each other like MainMenu, Gameplay, etc